 Genetic testing and your cancer risk

-Genetic mutations; Inherited mutations; Genetic testing - cancer
+Genetic variations; Genetic mutations; Inherited variations; Genetic testing - cancer

 The genes in our cells play important roles.
 They affect hair and eye color and other traits passed on from parent to child.
 Genes also tell cells to make proteins to help the body function.

 Cancer occurs when cells begin to act abnormally.
 Our body has genes that prevent rapid cell growth and tumors from forming.
-Changes in genes (mutations) may allow cells to divide rapidly and stay active.
+Changes in genes (variations) may allow cells to divide rapidly and stay active.
 This leads to cancer growth and tumors.
-Gene mutations may be the result of damage to the body or something passed down in the genes in your family.
+Gene variations may be the result of damage to the body or something passed down in the genes in your family.

 Which Cancers May Be Genetic

-Today, we know specific gene mutations that can cause over 50 cancers, and the knowledge is growing.
+Today, we know specific gene variations that can cause over 50 cancers, and the knowledge is growing.

-A single gene mutation may be tied to different types of cancer, not just one.
+A single gene variation may be tied to different types of cancer, not just one.

-- For example, mutations in the BRCA1 and BRCA2 genes are linked with breast cancer, ovarian cancer, and several other cancers, in men and women.
-Around one half of women who inherit BRCA1 or BRCA2 genetic mutations will develop breast cancer by the age of 70.
+- For example, variations in the BRCA1 and BRCA2 genes are linked with breast cancer, ovarian cancer, and several other cancers, in men and women.
+Around one half of women who inherit the BRCA1 or BRCA2 genetic variation will develop breast cancer by the age of 70.

 - Polyps or growths on the lining of the colon or rectum may be linked to cancer and at times may be part of an inherited disorder.

-Genetic mutations are linked with some cases of the following cancers:
+Genetic variations are linked with some cases of the following cancers:

 - Breast (male and female)